-Thanks to his French accent and cooking talents, the dreamy chef from the now axed show My Kitchen Rules Manu Feildel has often had fans swooning over him.
+Thanks to his French accent and cooking talents, dreamy chef from SAS: Australia Manu Feildel has often had fans swooning over him.

-But when the Australia's Got Talent judge met his now-wife Clarissa Weerasena at Sydney's Ivy night club in 2011, she had a slightly different reaction.
+But when the former My Kitchen Rules and Australia's Got Talent judge met his now-wife Clarissa Weerasena at Sydney's Ivy night club in 2011, she had a slightly different reaction.

 Clarissa revealed to The Australian's Women's Weekly in 2016 that she had no idea who the famous chef was.

 "He comes up to me and says, 'Your friend says that you can cook better than me,' and I said, 'I probably can,'" recalled Clarissa.
 "I thought, who the hell are you?"

 Manu also shared his side of their fateful first meeting in an interview with TV WEEK.

 "We met in a lift going to a nightclub in Sydney.
 She didn't know who I was," he explained.

 "We didn't see each other for three months after that, then we caught up for a drink.
 I was nervous, because three months had passed.
 We didn't see each other for another three months, then had some lunch.
 The rest is history."